email-markup-consortium/emailmarkup.org/src/content/blog/2023/email-reader-view.md

 ### Encourage developers to use semantic markup

-We’re always trying to get email senders to use semantic code, this tool helps emphasises the importance of semantic structure and hierarchy in a very visual way.
+We’re always trying to get email senders to use semantic code, this tool helps emphasise the importance of semantic structure and hierarchy in a very visual way.
 When viewed in reader view, well written semantic code, simply looks better.
 If developers write code to optimise for reader view, the benefits should also apply more widely to the accessibility of the email.

 Additionally using the block images option makes checking alt text much easier, allowing you to easily read it in the flow of the email content, much like how a screen reader would.